-Tables 1 through 6 present results for single males, single females, one-earner couples, and two-earner couples under the following three OASDI program scenarios:
+Tables 1 through 6 present results for single men, single women, one-earner couples, and two-earner couples under the following three OASDI program scenarios:

-- Current Law Scheduled.
+- Current Law Scheduled,

 - Increased Payroll Tax, and

 - Payable Benefits.

 For each sex, family grouping, and year-of-birth cohort, the money's worth ratios decrease as earnings increase.
 This decrease occurs because the benefit formula replaces a higher proportion of career-average earnings for beneficiaries with lower earnings.
-The advantage for lower earners is partially offset by their lower life expectancy.
-Females have lower mortality than males, resulting in higher likelihood of surviving to retirement age, longer life after retirement, and therefore higher ratios, even when earnings levels are the same.
+The advantage for lower earners is partially offset by their lower life expectancy.10 Women have lower mortality than men, resulting in higher likelihood of surviving to retirement age, longer life after retirement, and therefore higher ratios, even when earnings levels are the same.
 The one-earner couples have the highest ratios because of the auxiliary spouse, child, and widow(er) benefits payable based on one earnings record.

-In tables 1, 2, and 3, where both spouses have the same earnings, the money's worth ratio for the two-earner couples is closer to, and sometimes higher than, the higher (female) single ratio because of the inclusion of child benefits not reflected for single cases.
-In tables 4, 5, and 6, where spouses have different earnings levels, the two-earner ratio is generally closer to the single female ratio, at the female's earnings level, because of the inclusion of child and surviving spouse benefits.
-For the cases presented in this note, the lower earner's (wife's) retired worker benefit is always more than half of her husband's, so no aged spouse's benefit is payable.
+In tables 1, 2, and 3, where both spouses have the same earnings, the money's worth ratio for the two-earner couples is closer to, and sometimes higher than, the higher ratio for single women because of the inclusion of child benefits not reflected for single cases.
+In tables 4, 5, and 6, where spouses have different earnings levels, the two-earner ratio is generally closer to the ratio for single women, at the wife's earnings level, because of the inclusion of child and surviving spouse benefits.
+For the cases presented in this note, the lower earner's (wife's) retired worker benefit is always more than onehalf of her husband's, so no aged spouse's benefit is payable.